Goto Main Content

 Article 18

-18.1 After veterinary biologics are produced or have cleared the customs with all tariffs paid, the manufacturer or importer shall apply to the municipal competent authority for batch-by-batch sample testing; such a drug may not be sold until it has passed sample testing and inspection and is secured with the seal of approval by personnel dispatched from the relevant competent authority.
+After veterinary biologics are produced or have cleared the customs with all tariffs paid, the manufacturer or importer shall apply to special municipal or county (city) competent authorities for batch-by-batch sample testing; such a drug may not be sold until it has passed sample testing and inspection and is secured with the seal of approval by personnel dispatched from the relevant competent authority.

-18.2 Regulations governing the inspection in Section 18.1 are to be prescribed by the central competent authority.
+Regulations governing the inspection in the preceding Paragraph are to be prescribed by the central competent authority.

 Article 18-1

-18-1.1 The municipal competent authority shall notify the applicant if the drug has failed the test in Article 18; the applicant may pay a re-test fee to apply for a re-testing – allowed only once – within fourteen days of the notice.
+The special municipal or county (city) competent authority shall notify the applicant if the drug has failed the test stipulated under the preceding Article; the applicant may pay a retest fee to apply for a retesting within fourteen days of the notice.
+The application for a retesting can only applied once.

-18-1.2 Regarding the disqualified veterinary drugs, the municipal competent authority may (1) supervise destruction of the goods should the original applicant fails to seek re-inspection within the time limit in Section 18-1.1, or (2) require the original importer to return the goods by a specific deadline.
+If the original applicant fail to apply for reinspection within the time limit specified in the preceding Paragraph for disqualified veterinary drugs, the special municipal or county (city) competent authority may dispatch personnel to supervise the destruction of the drugs, or require the original importer to return the dugs by a specific deadline.

 Article 19

-19.1 A veterinary drug dealer shall initiate business registration only after a veterinary drug dealer license is obtained from the local municipal competent authority.
+A veterinary drug dealer shall initiate business registration only after a veterinary drug dealer license is obtained from the special municipal or county (city) competent authority.

-19.2 The license in Section 19.1 is valid for a maximum of five years; an entity intending to continue to deal shall apply with the local municipal competent authority for renewal within two to six months before expiration date; such renewal may not exceed five years each time; a license becomes invalid if no renewal is sought on expiration date or the renewal is denied;
+The license in the preceding Paragraph is valid for a maximum of five years; an entity intending to continue to sell the drugs shall apply with the special municipal or county (city) competent authority for renewal within two to six months before the expiration date; such renewal may not exceed five years each time; a license becomes invalid if no renewal is sought on the expiration date or the renewal is denied.

-19.3 Regarding veterinary drug dealer license in Sections 19.1-19.2, regulations governing the license (qualification and criteria for application; issuance, replacement, reissuance, renewal, annulation, mandatory entries of the license), changes to business registration, facilities required at the business venue, and other rules to follow are to be prescribed by the central competent authority.
+Regarding veterinary drug dealer license in the preceding 2 Paragraphs , regulations governing the license (qualification and criteria for application; issuance, replacement, reissuance, renewal, annulation, mandatory entries of the license), changes to business registration, facilities required at the business venue, and other rules to follow are to be prescribed by the special municipal or county (city) competent authority.

-19.4 A veterinary drugs shall display or sell only veterinary drug from a dealer or manufacturer of a veterinary drug that can verify the sources.
+A veterinary drug displayed or sold by the dealer shall originate from dealer or manufacturer of a veterinary drug that can verify the sources.

 Article 19-1

-19-1.2 The presentation, promotion and advertisement of a veterinary drug in Section 19-1.1 must not claim, suggest or insinuate ingredients or efficacy that are false or exaggerated beyond the scope of the drug ’ s product registration.
+The presentation, promotion, and advertisement of a veterinary drug in the preceding Paragraph must not claim, suggest or, insinuate ingredients or efficacy that are false or exaggerated beyond the scope of the drug's product registration.

-19-1.3 Non-veterinary drugs must not be presented, promoted or advertised as capable of preventing or treating animal diseases, or enhancing or regulating animal physiological functions.
+Non-veterinary drugs must not be presented, promoted, or advertised as capable of preventing or treating animal diseases or enhancing or regulating animal physiological functions.

-19-1.4 Interviews, news reports or promotions – that suggests or insinuates the efficacy of preventing or treating animal diseases, or enhancing or regulating animal physiological functions – are deemed as advertisements defined in Sections 19-1.1 to 19-1.3.
+Interviews, news reports, or promotions – that suggest or insinuate the efficacy of preventing or treating animal diseases or enhancing or regulating animal physiological functions – are deemed as advertisements defined in the preceding 3 Paragraphs.
+19-1.1 to 19-1.3.

 Article 20